Moussaka: Greece

 Most versions are based primarily on sautéed aubergine (eggplant) and tomato, usually with minced meat, mostly lamb.
-The Greek version includes layers of meat and eggplant topped with a béchamel ("white") sauce and baked.
+The Greek version includes layers of meat and aubergine topped with a béchamel ("white") sauce and baked.

 The modern Greek version was created by the French-trained Greek chef Nikolaos Tselementes in the 1920s.
-His recipe has three layers that are separately cooked before being combined for the final baking: a bottom layer of sliced eggplant sautéed in olive oil; a middle layer of ground lamb lightly cooked with chopped or puréed tomatoes, onion, garlic, and spices (cinnamon, allspice and black pepper); and a top layer of béchamel sauce or savoury custard.
+His recipe has three layers that are separately cooked before being combined for the final baking: a bottom layer of sliced aubergine sautéed in olive oil; a middle layer of ground lamb lightly cooked with chopped or puréed tomatoes, onion, garlic, and spices (cinnamon, allspice and black pepper); and a top layer of béchamel sauce or savoury custard.

 There are variations on this basic recipe, sometimes with no top sauce, sometimes with other vegetables.
-Such variants may include, in addition to the eggplant slices, sautéed zucchini (courgette) slices, part-fried potato slices, or sautéed mushrooms.
-There is a fast-day (vegan) version in Tselementes' cookbook, which includes neither meat nor dairy products, just vegetables (ground eggplant is used instead of ground meat), tomato sauce, and bread crumbs.
+Such variants may include, in addition to the aubergine slices, sautéed zucchini (courgette) slices, part-fried potato slices, or sautéed mushrooms.
+There is a fast-day (vegan) version in Tselementes' cookbook, which includes neither meat nor dairy products, just vegetables (ground aubergine is used instead of ground meat), tomato sauce, and bread crumbs.